-14.2 Where, before the Contract ends under clause 14.1, CSIRO has made any payment in advance to the Supplier for which it has not received Services, the amount of that payment must be repaid by the Supplier to CSIRO immediately on termination and, if not repaid, it becomes a debt.
+14.2 Where, before the Contract ends under clause 14.1, CSIRO has made any payment in advance to the Supplier for which it has not received Services or Goods, the amount of that payment must be repaid by the Supplier to CSIRO immediately on termination and, if not repaid, it becomes a debt.

 14.3 If the Contract ends under clause 14.1:

 (a) subject to the Contract, the parties will be relieved from future performance, without prejudice to any right of action that has accrued at the date of termination;

 (b) any rights to damages are not affected; and